Azure-Samples/azure-health-data-and-ai-samples/README.md

 	In case there is insufficient information in the incoming HL7 message, empty resources are created by the conversion process.
 Uploading this to FHIR server might result in erroneous state.
 So all such empty resources are removed from the converted FHIR bundle JSON.
 - Uploading to FHIR server

-	FHIR Bundles are uploaded to the FHIR server one by one.
+	FHIR Bundles are uploaded to the FHIR server with respect to users choice, there are two options for uploading FHIR bundles in Batch or Sequence.

 ## Architecture Overview